-Whilst you may have a bonfire at a domestic property, we do not promote burning household waste since it can reduce the air quality of our city and affect residents' health.
+Whilst you may have a bonfire at a domestic property, we do not promote burning household waste since it can reduce the air quality of our city and can pose a risk to health.

 Alternatives to bonfires

-Please think about practical alternatives for disposing of waste other than bonfires.
+Think about practical alternatives for disposing of waste other than bonfires, such as:

 Burning of commercial or trade waste is not allowed on any site, without permission from the Environment Agency.
 Businesses have a legal obligation to dispose of waste in a proper manner and may be prosecuted for failing to do so.